Git-Lukyen/LoL-AutoReport/README.md

 # LoL_AutoReport
 This is a Python program that reports everyone at the end of a match except for you and everyone in your friendlist.

+## Important
+This program only works when ran at the end of a game.

 ## How to use
 requirements: python
 ```